-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2022 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-Statement of Net Position - The Statement of Net Position answers the question of how the Academy did financially during 2022.
+Statement of Net Position - The Statement of Net Position answers the question of how the Academy did financially during 2023 and 2022.
 This statement includes all assets, deferred outflows of resources, liabilities, and deferred inflows of resources, both financial and capital, and short-term and long-term using the accrual basis of accounting and economic resource focus, which is similar to the accounting used by most private-sector companies.
 This basis of accounting takes into account all revenues and expenses during the year, regardless of when the cash is received or paid.

-Table 1 provides a summary of the Academy's Net Position for fiscal year 2022 compared to fiscal year 2021.
+Table 1 provides a summary of the Academy's Net Position for fiscal year 2023 compared to 2022.